 - The opportunity to be heard and respected

 - Access to resources that allow them to do their job

-- Support and appreciation from coworkers, supervisors and empoloyers
+- Support and appreciation from coworkers, supervisors and employees

 - Opportunities for growth

 The motivating factors we just listed are all general.
 If you want to know what is specifically motivating your employees, just ask them!
 Leadership should take the time to regularly connect with their staff.
-Check in with them and ask about their goals; what would make their job more enjoyable; and similar questions that will help leadership understand what is motivating their team.
+Check-in with them and ask about their goals; what would make their job more enjoyable; and similar questions that will help leaders understand what is motivating their team.

 Don’t just ask–but truly listen to what employees are saying.
 Getting direct input is great, but if you aren’t listening, you won’t be able to truly address their concerns with employee retention efforts.